HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 Adding schema markup will automatically get your content featured in voice search results.

-Beyond basic business information, directories should implement schema markup for frequently asked questions.
-The FAQPage schema type allows you to mark up common questions and answers about businesses or categories, increasing the chances that your directory will be the source when someone asks a voice assistant a related question.
+Beyond basic business information, directories should add schema markup for frequently asked questions.
+The FAQPage schema type lets you mark up common questions and answers about businesses or categories, raising the chance that your directory will be the source when someone asks a voice assistant a related question.

 Here’s a simplified example of LocalBusiness schema for a business directory listing: